Download the PHP package hammerstone/flaky without Composer

 Reporting instead of throwing

-that exception instead of throw it, using Laravel's report
+You can choose to report that exception instead of throwing it, using Laravel's report method.

 This allows you to still get the alert, but carry on processing if you need to.
 (This is helpful for loops or long-running processes.)